9oelM/9oelM.github.io/content/blog/2021-09-17--set-up-multiple-monitors-optimus-laptop-on-kali-linux/index.md

 ---
-title: "Set up multiple monitors on an Optimus laptop running on Kali linux"
+title: "Set up multiple monitors on an Optimus laptop running Kali linux"
 date: "2021-09-17T09:00:00.009Z"
 category: ["kali linux", "optimius", "graphics"]
 ---

-I needed to figure out how to set up multiple monitors on my new laptop, because it wouldn't just work automatically like MacOS or Windows.
+I needed to figure out how to set up multiple monitors on my new Kali linux laptop, because it wouldn't just work automatically like MacOS or Windows.
 At the end of a week-long research and accumulation of fragmented information on the Internet, I finally found a way to set it up.
 So here's my guide.

 # New optimus laptop